-- EB-2 NIW expansion – USCIS has announced that NIW (National Interest Waiver) has proposed new guidelines which require ” evidentiary consideration ” for adjudication requests of national interest waiver.
+- EB-2 NIW expansion – USCIS has announced that NIW (National Interest Waiver) has proposed new guidelines that require ” evidentiary consideration ” for adjudication requests of national interest waivers.

 - In November 2021, the Employment Authorization Documents (EADs) requirement for the L2 and E2 spouses to work was abolished.
 From January 2022, the respective spouses shall have the allowance to obtain a ” spousal designation ” in their I-94 records from Customs and Border Protection for I-9 Employment Eligibility Verification Purposes.

-- Owing to the pandemic in 2020, Homeland Security had announced the consideration of the requirement of physical presence being surrendered in the I-9 Employment Eligibility Verification.
-Under the administration, this policy has been extended till April 30, 2022, in the interest of the employees working in faraway settings due to COVID 19.
+- Owing to the pandemic in 2020, Homeland Security announced the consideration of the requirement of physical presence being surrendered in the I-9 Employment Eligibility Verification.
+Under the administration, this policy has been extended till April 30, 2022, in the interest of the employees working in faraway settings due to COVID-19.

 The employees will have to conduct a verification of identity and employment eligibility by being physically present within three days of returning to the work location.